StreetStrider/fluh/readme.md

 * Effects are fired in straight-by-attach order.
 * Effects on certain Bud run after propagating event to all dependents and before effects on that dependents.
 * In effect you can re-`emit` values on another Bud (or even that one), but taking care of order of emits and infinite loops are on your own.
-* Re-emitting will happen after current emit is done for the whole dependent subtree.
+* Re-emitting will happen only after current emit is done for the whole dependent subtree.
 * `bud.on(fn)` returns disposer function.

 ```js